BobBowie/Reinforced-learning/README.md

 MIT.
 See `LICENSE` if included in this repository.

 ## Author
-Crafted to communicate best practices and intuition behind applied reinforcement learning for growth experimentation, with production-quality visuals and explanations.
+Designed to clearly explain and demonstrate applied reinforcement learning for growth experimentation — bridging ML rigor and marketing impact.